Share:

 • an opportunity for interaction with members and delegates to receive input/feedback on projects

-Scheduled on Monday, Tuesday and Wednesday and also the on-demand virtual library.
+Scheduled on Monday, Tuesday, and Wednesday

 General Assembly Meeting

-At the General Assembly, the President, Treasurer and Secretary Reports will be presented.
+At the General Assembly, the President, Treasurer, and Secretary Reports will be presented.

 Nursing Sessions

-Scheduled throughout the programme on Sunday (the Educational Day), Monday, Tuesday and Wednesday.
+Scheduled throughout the programme on Sunday (the Educational Day), Monday, Tuesday, and Wednesday

 Paediatrics Day

-Sessions on Tuesday, 25 April, throughout the day.
+Sessions on Tuesday, 24 March, throughout the day

 Cell Therapy Day